quater/freenas-9.2-xen/README.md

    ```
    $ make release
    ```
+If you used a *m3.xlarge* instance size, the entire process will take just over 4 hours.
+If the build was successful, you should have the *.iso and *.img files located under */ZFSPool/myfreenasbuild/freenas-9.2-xen/release_stage/*

 ## Steps to Convert Image

-If you used a *m3.xlarge* instance size, the entire process will take just over 4 hours.

-1. If the build was successful, you should have the *.iso and *.img files located under */ZFSPool/myfreenasbuild/freenas-9.2-xen/release_stage/

-2. Download the contents of the *release_stage* directory onto your local machine by using SCP
+1. Download the contents of the *release_stage* directory onto your local machine (e.g SCP)

-3. On your local machine, extract the *FreeNAS-9.2.0-RELEASE-xen-x64.img.xz* file
+2. On your local machine, extract the *FreeNAS-9.2.0-RELEASE-xen-x64.img.xz* file

-4. Convert the *img* to *raw*
+3. Convert the *img* to *raw*
    ```
    $ qemu-img convert -O raw FreeNAS-9.2.0-RELEASE-xen-x64.img FreeNAS-9.2.0-RELEASE-xen-x64.raw
    ```

-5. Use the *vhd-tool* to convert it to *vhd*.
+4. Use the *vhd-tool* to convert it to *vhd*.
 Note: Compiling *vhd-tool* is not straight forward.
-So if you have a Windows machine, simply use the *vhd-tool* provided by Microsoft (i.e. [vhdtool](http://archive.msdn.microsoft.com/vhdtool))
+So if you have a Windows machine at hand, simply use the *vhd-tool* provided by Microsoft (i.e. [vhdtool](http://archive.msdn.microsoft.com/vhdtool))

-6. Import the resulting *vhd* file onto your XenServer.
+5. Import the resulting *vhd* file onto your XenServer.

 ## Known Issues